imathis/staticmatic-starter/README.markdown

 *This is what I use when I start a new StaticMatic project.*

 ## Setup
-This project is now using bundler and an RVM gem sets.
-This means setup is as simple as opening the console to the project directory and:
+This project is now using bundler and RVM gem sets.
+This means setup is as simple as opening the console to the project directory and adding an RVM gem set:

-<pre><code>
-  rvm gemset create 'staticmatic-starter' bundle install
+<pre><code>rvm gemset create 'staticmatic-starter'
-</code></pre>
+bundle install</code></pre>

 **Note:** If you're not using RVM, you can still install the gems with bundler using `bundle install`.
 RVM gem sets are great because they let you isolate your gem libraries per project.